woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

  * **Certificate**—Works with client connections made via SSL (assumes clients can manage the distribution of keys)
  * PAM_—Supports Linux or Solaris PAM_ scheme for transparent authentication provision

 Authentication methods are controlled by the :file:`pg_hba.conf` file.
-The *hba* in the file name stands for "host based access", as in addition to allowing you to specify the authentication method to use for each database, it allows you to limit host access using network addresses.
+The *hba* in the file name stands for host based access, as in addition to allowing you to specify the authentication method to use for each database, it allows you to limit host access using network addresses.

 To edit the settings in the :file:`pg_hba.conf` file, on the pgAdmin main menu click :guilabel:`File` and click :guilabel:`Open pg_hba.conf` to open the file in the :guilabel:`Backend Access Configuration Editor`.